-Step 2: File a Summon and Complaint
+Step 2: File a Summons and Complaint

 If the tenant fixes the problem (when given the option) or moves out within the required timeframe, the landlord can’t take further action.
-However, if the tenant fails to cure the breach or move out, the landlord then files a Summon (DC 104) and Complaint (DC 102c) with the District Court, pays the court fee, and provides a copy of the notice to quit to the District Court.
+However, if the tenant fails to cure the breach or move out, the landlord then files a Summons (DC 104) and Complaint (DC 102c) with the District Court, pays the court fee, and provides a copy of the notice to quit to the District Court.

-Step 3: Go to court
+Step 3: Go to Court

-Step 4: Wait on the tenant’s action
+Step 4: Wait on the Tenant’s Action

 Step 5: File a Writ of Eviction

 If the tenant doesn’t move out of the property within 10 days, the landlord can file a Writ of Eviction (DC 107).
 If the court grants the Writ of Eviction, the sheriff will remove the tenant from the property.